Banco Santander: History

-In October 2013, Santander acquired 51% in Spain's largest consumer finance business, El Corte Inglés, for around €140 million.
-Santander acquired a €470 million stake in HSBC's Bank of Shanghai in 2013 in order to rebalance its business to the Asian market.
+In October 2013, Santander acquired 51% of Spain's largest consumer finance business, Financiera El Corte Inglés, for around €140 million.
+Santander acquired a €470 million stake in HSBC's Bank of Shanghai in 2013 to rebalance its business to the Asian market.

 In June 2014, Santander bought GE Money Bank, GE Capital's consumer finance business in Sweden, Norway and Denmark, for €700 million (US$950 million).
 In September 2014, it was announced that Santander was in talks to merge its asset management unit with that of Unicredit to create a European firm worth €350 billion in assets.

-In November 2014, Banco Santander acquired a 5.1 percent stake in Monitise Plc for £33 million.
+In November 2014, Banco Santander acquired a 5.1 percent stake in Monitise plc for £33 million.
 On 7 June 2017, Banco Santander purchased Banco Popular Español for a symbolic price of €1.

-In 2018, the bank announced a three-year push into Latin America to increase its presence in the market, particularly Brazil and Mexico, targeting these countries' super-rich.
+In 2018, the bank announced a three-year push into Latin America to increase its presence in the market, particularly Brazil and Mexico, targeting the countries' super-rich.

-On July 13 and 14, 2019, the integration of the entire Banco Popular network was completed.
+On 13 and 14 July 2019, the integration of the entire Banco Popular network was completed.
 This meant the definitive end of the Popular brand from a commercial point of view.

+In 2021, the bank was marked as one of the largest banks in Europe.

-Dodge & Cox became Santander's second shareholder in an operation carried out on June 13, 2022.
+Dodge & Cox became Santander's second shareholder in an operation carried out on 13 June 2022.
 The US fund has a 3.038% stake in the bank.
 At the time of purchase, given the value of 2.64 euros per share, this stake was valued at 1,364 million euros.

+In February 2024, Banco Santander launched a share buyback of about 1.5 billion euros ($1.6 billion) and raised its payout ratio to 50%.

+On 21 October 2024, Santander launched its digital bank in the United States, with the potential to fund up to $30 billion in vehicle loans.